garrettw/garrettw.github.io/src/content/blog/php-hall-of-honor.md

 These individuals created foundational tools, educational resources, or packages used across the PHP world.

+- **Nuno Maduro** — Creator of Pest, Larastan, PHP Insights, Laravel Collision, and Pint; Laravel contributor, speaker, YouTuber, Twitch code streamer, organizer of PHP Portugal.
 - **Anthony Ferrara** — Architect of PHP’s password hashing API; major voice in PHP security.
 - **Jeffrey Way** — Founder of Laracasts; shaped an entire generation of Laravel developers.
 - **Ondřej Mirtes** — Creator of PHPStan; elevated static analysis in PHP development.
+Also maintains the definitive 3rd-party Ubuntu PPA repo of PHP.
 - **Sjon Hortensius** — Creator of 3v4l.org; a key diagnostic and comparison tool.
 - **Brent Roose** — Creator of Stitcher.io, newsletter, and educational content advocating modern PHP.
 - **Adam Wathan** — Early influencer in the Laravel ecosystem through TDD advocacy, education, and foundational packages.